WallarooLabs/wally/book/metrics/metrics-ui.md

 ![Application Dashboard Page](/book/metrics/images/application-dashboard-page.png)

-Let's look at the elements that make up our Celsius Conversion application.
+Let's look at the elements that make up our Alerts application.
 We have a general `Stats Overview Section` for each category.

-As we can see in our Pipeline Stats section, we're running a single pipeline `Celsius Conversion`.
+As we can see in our Pipeline Stats section, we're running a single pipeline `Alerts`.
 In our Worker Stats section we only have a single worker named `Initializer` processing data for our application.
-In our Computation Stats section we have 3 computations running: `Add 32`, `Decode Time in TCP Source`, and `Multiply By 1.8`.
+In our Computation Stats section we have 1 computation running: `CheckTransaction`.

-Let's click into our `Celsius Conversion` pipeline under `Pipeline Stats` to visit its `Detailed Metrics` page.
+Let's click into our `Alerts` pipeline under `Pipeline Stats` to visit its `Detailed Metrics` page.

 ### Detailed Metrics